Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

 ## Perfdata / Metrics

 Every value is a share of wall clock time in percent, as the kernel reports it.
-The thresholds sit on `some_avg60`, the value the check judges.
+The thresholds sit on `some_avg60`, the value the check judges, and on `some_avg10` once `--warning-avg10` or `--critical-avg10` is given.
 The kernel's `full` line for the CPU is undefined at the system level and is not reported.

 | Name | Type | Description |
 |----|----|----|